Cornwallis in North America: American War of Independence

 After the opening skirmishes of the war took place near Boston, Cornwallis put his politics aside and sought active service.
 Despite his opposition to the king's colonial policy, Cornwallis had retained King George III's favour, and was rapidly promoted.
 On September 29, 1775, he was promoted to major general.
 In November he offered to serve in North America on a proposed expedition to the southern colonies, even though the number of officers that were senior to him in rank meant he was unlikely to get an independent command.
 This generosity was appreciated by the king and by Lord George Germain, the secretary of state for the colonies.
 On January 1, 1776, he was given the rank of lieutenant general in North America.
-His orders from Lord Germain were to accompany a convoy of troops from Cork, Ireland to North America, where he was to join at Cape Fear, North Carolina with General Henry Clinton, who was bringing troops from Boston for operations in the southern colonies.
+His orders from Lord Germain were to accompany a convoy of troops from Cork, Ireland to North America, where he was to join at Cape Fear, North Carolina with General Sir Henry Clinton, who was bringing troops from Boston for operations in the southern colonies.
 Clinton arrived at Cape Fear well before the earl, since logistics delayed the convoy's departure, and then bad weather slowed its progress across the Atlantic.
 Cornwallis expected to have good relations with Clinton; a mutual friend, William Phillips, reported Cornwallis to be "very happy to think he shall serve under an old friend and a man he has so good an opinion of."

 These forces then shifted south and participated in the first siege of Charleston in June 1776.
 Cornwallis was landed with Clinton's troops on Long Island, where they were unable to cross the deep channel separating the island from Sullivan's Island, where the principal colonial defenses were located.
 The colonists brought artillery up to oppose any attempted crossing, and the landing was a failure, as was the naval cannonade of Fort Sullivan.